Infos zu Zecken und Krankheiten

 How to protect yourself from tick bites

-If necessary, supplement the hiking or excursion first-aid kit with a pair of pointed, sturdy tweezers to remove attached ticks right away.
+If necessary, supplement the hiking or excursion first-aid kit with a pair of pointed, sturdy tweezers to be able to remove attached ticks immediately.

 Vaccination